OWASP/www-project-developer-guide/draft/03-introduction.md

 These resources provide greater detail and wider context for the various sections in this guide, and are referenced throughout this developer guide.

-#### Audience

-The OWASP Developer Guide has been written by the security community to help software developers write solid, safe and secure applications.
-Application developers should try to be familiar with the entire guide;
-it is far harder to write solid applications than to destroy them.

 The content of the main sections is aimed at an introductory level, with more advanced detail contained in the sub-sections.
 This guide does not seek to replicate the many excellent sources on specific security topics;